 Frederic Moll, M.D., has been called "the father of robotic surgery" for good reason—his inventions have helped pave the way for improved surgical procedures for decades.
 His new challenge: an innovation that has the potential to diagnose and treat disease at the same time.

 Some 20% of people diagnosed with the disease haven't touched a cigarette.
-For Lung Cancer Awareness Month, scientists who've dedicated their research to defeating lung cancer discuss why early detection is so key—and what you can do to protect yourself.
+For Healthy Lung Month, scientists who've dedicated their research to defeating lung cancer discuss why early detection is so key—and what you can do to protect yourself.

 Trillions of beneficial bacteria live in and all around us.
 What if we could use them to our advantage, to do everything from prevent diabetes to reduce inflammation?
 Dirk Gevers, Ph.D., Global Head of the Janssen Human Microbiome Institute, shares how his team is already well on that research path.